vseryakov/backendjs/README.md

 # Web development notes

+The server supports simple web bundling using uglify-es/uglifycss utilities.
+To use the bkjs bundle first install dependencies:

+        cd backendjs
+        bkjs deps -global -field devDependencies

+Then run the dev build script to produce web/js/bkjs.bundle.js and web/css/bkjs.bundle.css

+        npm run devbuild

+Now instead of including a bunch of .js or css files in the html pages it only needs /js/bkjs.bundle.js and /css/bkjs.bundle.css.
+The configuration is in the package.json file.

+The list of files to be used in bundles is in the package.json under `config.bundles`.

-The server supports simple web bundling using uglify-es utility.
-To enable it just add to the local config a list of directories to be watched for changes.
+To enable auto bundler in your project just add to the local config `~/.bkjs/etc/config.local` a list of directories to be watched for changes.
 For example adding these lines to the local config will enable the watcher and bundle support

         watch-web=web/js,web/css,$HOME/src/js,$HOME/src/css
         watch-ignore=.bundle.(js|css)$
         build-web=bkjs web-bundle -dev

-        Now instead of incding a bunch of .js or css files in the html pages it only needs /js/bkjs.bundle.js and /css/bkjs.bundle.css.
-The configuration is in the package.json file.

 The simple script below allows to build the bundle and refresh Chrome tab automatically, saves several clicks: